 The science policy committee shall consist shall consist of the immediate past president and eight members appointed by the president-elect, two each year for a period of four years, and one of whom the president-elect designates chair.

-The minority affairs committee shall consist of six members appointed by the president-elect, two each year for a period of three years, and one of whom the president-elect designates chair.
+The equity, diversity and inclusion committee shall consist of six members appointed by the president-elect, two each year for a period of three years, and one of whom the president-elect designates chair.

 The international committee shall consist of six members appointed by the president-elect, two each year for a period of three years, and one of whom the president-elect designates chair.
 A non-voting liaison of the ASPB support staff may also be appointed by the Executive Director to the international committee on an annual basis.